How to set up MAWI in a Virtual Machine environment

 Known issues when using Monitors AnyWhere on VM configuration:

-From our customers experience, when the OSBASE driver is installed on the VM it is very difficult to access the machine via the vSphere console.
-It’s a known issue of VMWARE as it’s related to their Keyboard and Mouse integration when the virtual machine is using the Extended Desktop mode.
+2. Based on customer experience, installing the OSBASE driver on the VM makes it difficult to control the machine through the vSphere console.
+This is a known VMware issue, caused by their Keyboard and Mouse integration when the VM is in Extended Desktop mode.